HigherOrderCO/Kind/spec.md

 # Elementary Affine Type Theory

-EATT is the pure proof language behind [Formality](https://github.com/moonad/formality).
-This document is a draft of EATT's specification.
+Elementary Affine Type Theory (EA-TT) is the pure proof language behind [Formality](https://github.com/moonad/formality).
+This document is a draft of EA-TT's specification.
 Its goal is to provide all the information required to independently implement complying evaluators, compilers and type-checkers for it.

 ## Syntax

-The syntax of EATT is:
+The syntax of EA-TT is:

 ```javascript
 var ::=